schrockwell/bodyguard/README.md

 ## Policies

-To implement a policy behaviour, add `use Bodyguard.Policy`, then define `authorize(user, action, params)` callbacks, which must return:
+To implement a policy behaviour, add `use Bodyguard.Context`, then define `authorize(user, action, params)` callbacks, which must return:

 * `:ok` to permit the action, or
 * `{:error, reason}` to deny the action (most commonly `{:error, :unauthorized}`)